This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 When you have so many to choose from, today is for the day trip.
 Start your day at Duck Donuts and then head to the parks!
 Busch Gardens and Water Country USA, and the Great Wolf Lodge are all amusement parks within easy driving distance from the center of the city.

 Or, if you’re interested in going a little farther, you can spend your day on the beach.
 Stay close to Williamsburg with either Jamestown or Yorktown beaches, or drive an hour out to Virginia Beach.

 These days are for overflow.
 If you decided to take your time through Colonial Williamsburg, spend today exploring all of the other shops and buildings you didn’t get to see on your first day.
 If you purchased a two-day pass, make sure you choose consecutive days; otherwise, you’ll be able to head into any building that does not have a flag out front.

-If you want to spend additional days at the beach or visit more than one of the theme parks, these days would be your opportunity to explore the rest of the things to do in Williamsburg!
+If you want to spend additional days at the beach, explore a few of the surrounding parks or shops, or visit more than one of the theme parks, these days would be your opportunity to explore the rest of the things to do in Williamsburg!

-The next time you have a chance to enjoy a few days in a historic center – from the largest living history museum to amusement parks – Williamsburg, Virginia, is a great choice, filled with fantastic activities.
-If you’re looking for a city filled with history, add Williamsburg to your next road trip!
+The next time you have a chance to enjoy a few days in a historic center – from the largest living-history museums to amusement parks – Williamsburg, Virginia, is a great choice, filled with fantastic activities.
+If you’re looking for a city filled with American history, add Williamsburg to your next East Coast road trip!

 What are your favorite things to do in Williamsburg, Virginia?
 Do you have any recommendations for a Williamsburg itinerary?